-- Species-specific commercial landings are available from 1983 2009 for Puerto Rico, which were used for qualitative interpretation of the overfishing status.
-"Snapper" commercial landings are available for USVI from 1998-2008, which not useful for queen and silk snapper interpretation because no species-specific landings. - Recreational landings and discard estimates are available for Puerto Rico for the years 2000-2010 via MRFSS/MRIP however data were not used in quantitative or qualitative analyses to determine overfishing status.
-No recreational information was available for the USVI.
+- No species-specific commercial landings for parrotfish are available from any of the islands; however the aggregate data was used for qualitative interpretation of the overfishing status. - Recreational landings and discard estimates are available for Puerto Rico for the years 2000-2010 via MRFSS/MRIP however data were not used in quantitative or qualitative analyses to determine overfishing status.
+No recreational information was available for the USVI. - No species-specific standardized abundance indices were produced, and aggregate indices were considered inappropriate for interpreting overfishing status. - Commercial length data were available from the Trip Interview Program: